Whether in the showroom in Schwabing, in a museum or an underground station: Ingo Maurer's creations light up Munich.

 If you want to experience contemporary lighting design in Munich, or even acquire some yourself, Ingo Maurer's showroom in the Schwabing district is the best place to go.
 The internationally renowned lighting artist, who died in October 2019 at the age of 87, has been designing lamps and lighting systems here since the mid-1960s, which are sold worldwide.

-The Neue Sammlung (New Collection) on display in the Pinakothek der Moderne includes his "Bulb" lamp, which is recognised as a milestone in the history of contemporary design.
+The Neue Sammlung (New Collection) on display in the Pinakothek der Moderne includes his Bulb lamp, which is recognised as a milestone in the history of contemporary design and with it Maurer started his career as a lighting designer in 1966.